Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

 ## User Experience (UX)

+### Project Goals

+ * A website that allows user full CRUD(Create, Read/Locate , Update and Delete) functionality.

+ * Site will use HTML, CSS, jQuery, Python, Flask and MongoDB.

+ * Website will provide Users the chance to login, create and edit website.

+ * A user friendly website.

- 1. First Time Visitor Goals
+#### First Time Visitor Goals
-    a.
-A first time user will be able to register their account.This will then allow the user to add recipes to the database.
-These recipes can be either private or public.
-Those old fanily recipes can remain precious secrets.
-We all know that grandma may not want everyone to know what goes into her delicious lasangne.
-For other home cooks they may want other families to create their own memories with their recipes.

-    b.
-The colours are classic and conjure the image of plain white paper and black ink.
-The cursive style font helps suggesting old fashioned hand writing.

-    The Navbar in bright white with text in black like the elegant scribblings on an old notebook.
-The menu goes from the center to the right and on mobile devices comes in the form of bars icon with a drop down menu on the right.

-    c.
-Below the navbar is a illustration of cooking utensils with a  card atop explaining the reason for the database and prompting the user to register by hitting the registration button.
-Both registration and log in can also be accessed via

-    d.
-The Explore button in the navbar leads the user to main interactive component of the site.
-My clicking hikes, markers for five different hikes in hong kong will appear with details regarding difficulty and length of hike.

-    e.
-Contact will allow the user to get info to any further details about locally organised group hikes in and around Hong Kong.
+ 1. A first time user will be able to visit the site on any device.

+ 2. A first time user will register their account.

+ 3. After registering their account the can then add a recipe, edit a recipe and search for recipes using ingredients.

- 2. Returning Visitor Goals
+ #### Returning Visitor Goals
-     A returning visitor will be able to log in easily and continue to update their family cookbook.
-They can add and edit recipes as they go.
-Compiling as many recipes as they like.

-3. Frequent User Goals
-    A frequest User will see the benefits of having their family recipes on one database.
-They can check the old family recipes and share it with other family members and friends.
-They user may also want to double check how much flour goes into that victoria sponge.
-This site is there to remind the user.
+ 1. Will be able to login to their account.

+ 2. They can also search for new recipes, add new recipes and edit old recipes.

+ #### Frequent Visitor Goals.

+ 1. Learn new recipes.

+ 2. Continue to add to their recipe book.

+ 3. Double check recipes when making dinner on your mobile.

 # Design
   ## Color Scheme
   * Three main colors where chosen.
 White background, black font like a notebook and teal buttons.

-Red button for deletion.
+  * Red button for deletion warning.
-     Colors are pinksalmon like a sunset and darkslate gray to represent the concrete jungle below.

  ## Typography

   * Font used is Pacifico and cursive for logo and Oswald for the main body.
 Pacifico font is to conjure the image of a notebook.

  ## Imagery
-  * Images used were from Unsplash, BBC Food URLs and the main hero image is fro Shutterstock.
+  * Images used were from Unsplash, BBC Food URLs and the main hero image is from Shutterstock.

 ## Features
 * Responsive on all devices.
 To be able to add recipes to a database that are then shared online.
 Allowing Icons that link to further social media updates.